UB2002/Assignment/README.md

-# Electronix AI - Binary Sentiment Analysis Microservice
+# Electronix AI -  Sentiment Analysis

 An end-to-end microservice for binary sentiment analysis using a Hugging Face Transformer, with a React + Tailwind frontend and Docker Compose orchestration.